 2016: Libby Connors for Warrior: A legendary leader’s dramatic life and violent death on the colonial frontier (Allen & Unwin)

 2015: No award.

 2014: Amelia Thorpe for ‘Participation in planning: Lessons from the green bans’ (2013) 30 Environmental and Planning Law Journal 93

 Conditions of the Award:

-- The Executive of the ANZLHS will award the prize to the author or authors whose published book, essay, or article has, in the judgment of the ANZLHS Executive, made the most significant contribution to the field of legal history in relation to Australasia since the award of the last prize.
+- The Executive of the ANZLHS will award the prize to the author or authors whose published book, chapter, essay, or article has, in the judgment of the ANZLHS Executive, made the most significant contribution to the field of legal history in relation to Australasia since the award of the last prize.

 - In order to be eligible authors must be a current member of the ANZLHS.

 - Eligible authors includes those who write in the field of legal history in Australasia (broadly defined).
 In any cases of uncertainty as to eligibility, the decision of the Executive of the ANZLHS as to whether a work qualifies for the award is final.

 - In order to be eligible, the award must bear a publication date of the calendar year immediately prior to the year in which the award is to be made.
 For example, if the award is made in 2017, the publication must bear the date 2016.